ekosz/tic_tac_toe_perl/README.md

 ## Useful tidbits

-The integration test in TicTacToe.t takes about 10 seconds to run.
+The integration test in ComputerVComputer.t takes about 10 seconds to run.
 During development that is a pain to run every time you want to test.
 You can use the environment variable `QUICK_TEST` if you would like to skip all of the slow tests.